 Sometimes, people will try to go directly to your custom domain or they'll make a mistake typing a link you've shared.
 Set up a Default page and an Error/404 page to direct them back to your content and prevent them from seeing a Bitly error page.

-The Root Domain URL is the address a visitor will be directed to if they enter only your custom domain.
+The Default page is the address a visitor will be directed to if they enter only your custom domain.

-- Sign in to Bitly and click the settings menu.
+- Log in to your Bitly account and click Settings in the left sidebar.